Wendy’s Generic Competitive Strategy & Growth Strategies

 2. Differentiation

-Cost leadership is Wendy’s main generic competitive strategy.
+Wendy’s main generic competitive strategy is cost leadership.
 According to Porter’s model, cost minimization and, usually, price minimization are the main concerns in this generic strategy.
 For example, in its early years, Wendy’s was the first fast-food restaurant chain to use a single price-point for its menu at 99¢ for every item.
 Today, the company continues to minimize its costs and prices to effectively compete against the low prices of other fast-food companies in the market.

 Differentiation is Wendy’s secondary generic strategy for competitive advantage.
 Product uniqueness is among the main emphases in this generic competitive strategy.
 For example, the company promotes its square-shaped fresh ground beef patties that are significantly bigger than those of many other fast-food hamburger chains.
 Wendy’s array of salad menu items also sets the company apart from many competitors in terms of health concerns.
 Such endeavors manifest the differentiation generic strategy for the company’s competitive advantage.

-A strategic objective based on the cost leadership generic strategy is to standardize all of Wendy’s business processes to minimize costs through economies of scale.
+A strategic objective based on the generic competitive strategy of cost leadership is to standardize all of Wendy’s business processes to minimize costs through economies of scale.
 The resulting cost savings lead to competitive advantages.
 Also, based on Wendy’s generic strategy of differentiation, a strategic objective is to implement continuous product innovation.
 Innovation creates competitive advantages through superior-quality food and beverage products that the company offers.

 Wendy’s Intensive Growth Strategies